heyjva/support/content/src/connect-zbt-1/faq-about-the-product/faq-can-i-migrate-and-use-the-old-stick.md

 After migration, don't operate the old stick in the same area.

 (In theory, you could not migrate the IEEE address.
-But if you do not migrate the IEEE address from your old stick, you'll have to re-pair many of your devices in order to keep them working.)
+But if you do not migrate the IEEE address from your old stick, you'll have to re-pair many of your devices in order to keep them working).